Rachovi's Nothobranch Beira 98 Albino (Nothobranchius rachovii)

 Jubb's Nothobranch (Nothobranchius jubbi) is an East African annual killifish for keepers who enjoy specialist, short-lived, highly colourful fish.
 It is not a standard community filler.
 The attraction is the full annual-killifish story: fast growth, intense male colour, daily substrate spawning and eggs adapted to survive a dry season before the next hatch.

-The exact Petra source photo has been added to the gallery while all existing AI aquarium images are preserved.
 The source fish shows a pale golden body with a blue-pink sheen across the scales, green dorsal and anal fins, and a bold red caudal fin edged darker.
 WildNothos notes that Nothobranchius jubbi is polychromatic, with red-caudal, blue-caudal and intermediate forms.
 That matters for buyers: colour expression can vary between strains, sex, maturity and settling condition.

 Males are the display fish, especially once settled and conditioned.
 Females are usually plainer, shorter-finned and less intensely coloured.
 Use subdued light, plant cover and a darker base if you want the fish to feel secure and show the best colour.